MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy.md

     ![Offline installation package generated successfully in Azure App Service Installer](media/azure-stack-app-service-deploy-offline/image02.png)

-4. Copy the installer (AppService.exe) and the offline installation package to your Azure Stack Hub host machine.
+4. Copy the installer (AppService.exe) and the offline installation package to a machine which has connectivity to your Azure Stack Hub.

 ## Complete the offline installation of Azure App Service on Azure Stack Hub